FreeOpcUa/opcua-asyncio/docs/user_management.md

 ```

 We can see here that a certificate handler object is made, and told to assign peer-certificate-example-1 with User credentials.

-This certificate handler is then provided to the server's `set_security_policy` command, with the permission ruleset.
+This certificate handler is then provided to the server's `set_security_policy` command to determine which certificates to connect with at all.
+When the client wants to actually carry out some actions, the user manager `CertificateUserManager` will use the
+certificate handler to associate a user to the certificate, and then the `permission_ruleset` will determine if they are
+allowed to do the action.

 ## Custom permission rules